 When and where do you share Story Massage with Maisy?

 The most enjoyable part of Story Massage is that it can be done anywhere and at any time.
 Maisy has Quadriplegic Cerebral Palsy, severe epilepsy and she is also registered blind and has scoliosis of the spine.
 It is wonderful to have an activity that she enjoys so much – and can fit in so well with daily life.
 She loves to have Story Massage at any time of day – from waking in the morning to going to bed at night.
 There is no set time!

 I think it is important to experiment with different positions especially if working with children/adults with PMLD and those who have different sensory issues.
 Maisy’s preferred position is side-lying.
 This gives an opportunity to use the massage moves on all part of the body from head to toe.
 Here is a video of Maisy enjoying Cinderella as a massage story.

 What have been the key benefits for Maisy?

 There are so many benefits for young people and children with PMLD.
-For Maisy, it has been especially helpful for:
+For Maisy, it has been especially helpful in these ways.

 - Strengthening bonds and connection.
 Maisy has so many complex issues that we sometimes feel so helpless to support her through the good times and the bad times.
 Story Massage offers a positive way of explaining actions, thoughts and feelings in a way that I had never even considered doing.

 - Helping her to feel calm and relaxed after stressful hospital appointments or physiotherapy.